SaraAbuLehyeh/Enterprise-Resource-Management-System/README.md

 *   Or run `dotnet test` in the solution directory from the command line.
 *   Current Code Coverage: Approximately [Your Current Percentage]%.
 [Add brief note as per Proposal].

-## [Optional] Reporting

-Reports [List reports] are available via [Describe how to access - SSRS Portal URL, link within app?].
-Requires setup of [SSRS / Report Builder] and configuration of the report server connection.

-## [Optional] Deployment

-[Add notes on deploying the application, focusing on configuring the production environment, database connection strings, and secure JWT secret management using Azure Key Vault, Environment Variables, or similar.]